greggcorp/Greggcorp/_pages/speaking.md

 permalink: /speaking/
 image: '/images/gregg_speaking.jpg'
 ---
-Gregg speaks about his work at conferences and company events.
-See where he's been and what's on deck below.
+I speak about my work at conferences and company events.
+See where I've been and what's on deck below.
 [Get in touch](../contact) if you'd like to discuss an engagement.

 # Upcoming
 <!-- Check back later! -->